Ester R.A. Leutenberg and Dr. John J. Liptak

 To help teens successfully deal with moodiness, it is extremely helpful for facilitators to have a variety of appealing, user-friendly assessments and activities to help teens "open-up" and begin to feel as if their moods are less intense and more balanced, and that they are not alone.
 The Managing Moods Workbook for Teens provides assessments and self-guided activities to help teens reduce the intensity of moodiness and begin living more effective and fulfilling lives.

 This section will help teens identify the depth of their moodiness and identify ways to decrease the intensity of this moodiness.

 Effects of Moodiness

-This section will help teens identify the ways that moodiness is affecting their health, relationships, work and social activities.
+This section will help teens identify how moodiness affects their health, relationships, work, and social activities.

-This section will help teens identify the ways that they experience moodiness in their lives through feelings, thoughts, and behaviors.
+This section will help teens identify how they experience moodiness in their lives through feelings, thoughts, and behaviors.

 Roller Coaster Moods

 This section will help teens identify the effects of mood instabilities in their lives.